 crossbownext to arrow repository, but this can configured through command line arguments.

 Important note: Crossbow only supports GitHub token based authentication.
 Although it overwrites the repository urls provided with ssh protocol, it’s advisable to use the HTTPS repository URLs.

 Create a Personal Access Token with

 workflowpermissions (other permissions are not needed)

 Locally export the token as an environment variable:

 or pass as an argument to the CLI script

-Add the previously created GitHub token to Travis CI:
+Export the previously created GitHub token on both CI services:

 CROSSBOW_GITHUB_TOKENencrypted environment variable.
-You can set it at the following URL, where
+You can set them at the following URLs, where

 ghuseris the GitHub username and